-- NICHD will manage the Safe Return to School Diagnostic Testing Initiative, a part of the RADx-Underserved Populations program, which will fund projects to build evidence on safely returning students, teachers, and support staff to in-person school in areas with vulnerable and underserved populations.
+- NICHD will manage the Safe Return to School Diagnostic Testing Initiative, a part of the RADx-Underserved Populations (RADx-UP) program, which will fund projects to build evidence on safely returning students, teachers, and support staff to in-person school in areas with vulnerable and underserved populations.

 - The institute is also working with NIMH on a range of studies related to the effects of the pandemic on school-age children.
 These projects, which include studies of the mental health effects of school disruptions and development of new diagnostic approaches to enable the return to in-person school, will provide an evidence base for the U.S. effort to get children back to in-person learning.